warthog618/config/README.md

 }
 ```

 The source of configuration may be local or remote.
+Getters for remote configuration typically cache a snapshot of configuration locally.

 A collection of getters can be formed into a
 [Stack](https://godoc.org/github.com/warthog618/config#Stack).
 A stack forms an